bigscience-workshop/promptsource/README.md

 Note that a subset of the prompts are still *Work in Progress*.
 You'll find the list of the prompts which will potentially be modified in the near future [here](WIP.md).
 Modifications will in majority consist of metadata collection, but in some cases, will impact the templates themselves.
 To facilitate traceability, Promptsource is currently pinned at version `0.1.0`.

+Propmtsource and P3 were originally developed as part of the paper [Multitask Prompted Training Enables Zero-Shot Task Generalization](https://arxiv.org/abs/2110.08207).
+We release T0* (pronounce "T Zero"), a series of model trained on P3.
+Checkpoints are available [here](https://huggingface.co/bigscience/T0pp).
+In particular, we recommend using T0++ (pronounce "T Zero Plus Plus") as it leads (on average) to the best performances on a variety of NLP tasks

 ## Setup
 1. Download the repo
 2. Navigate to root directory of the repo